Methotrexate tablets for inflammatory conditions

 Vaccinations

 Methotrexate makes your immune system weaker, putting you at increased risk of infections.
 Vaccines are a good way to prevent some infections.
-You should have all the vaccinations you need before you start treatment with methotrexate, because some vaccines shouldn't be taken while you're taking methotrexate.
+You should have all the vaccinations you need before you start treatment with methotrexate.
+Some vaccines shouldn't be taken while you're taking methotrexate.
 Always check with your doctor or pharmacist first.
 It's safe for you to have the annual flu vaccine.
 Keep your flu vaccinations up to date to reduce your risk of getting the flu.

 Methotrexate may interact with a few medicines and herbal supplements, so check with your doctor or pharmacist before starting methotrexate or before starting any new medicines, including those you may buy over the counter.